HopeIsEverything/Underwatch/README.md

 -----

-Below you will find a list of the various configuration options.
+#Configuration Options

-The [Undertale] section only has one option.
+	[Undertale]
 		savePath
 			The directory that the Undertale save files are stored in.
 			This is usually C:\Users\<username>\AppData\Local\UNDERTALE.

-The [Underwatch] section is where you can change the way Underwatch functions.
+	[Underwatch]
 		outputPath
 			The output path for log files.
 			This defaults to a subdirectory called "outputLogs" within the Underwatch directory.

 		outputMode
 			screen
 				No file output.
 Only displays changes on the screen. file
 				All output is stored to a single file. sequence
 				Default.
 Each output is stored in timestamped files.

 		outputMultiple
 			false
 				Default.
 All recorded changes are stored in a single file. true
 				Each file changed gets its own log.

 		timestampFormat
 			The timestamp format that all timestamps will be displayed in.
 See the guide below for making changes.
 			This option is empty by default, but uses the default timestamp value of "%Y-%m-%d %H.%M.%S"

 		quietMode
 			true
 				Underwatch will not report changes to the screen, but will save output logs normally if that option is enabled.

 			false
 				Default.
 Underwatch will report changes to the screen normally.

 		watchDescriptions
 			true
 				The _saveFile descriptions file will be monitored for changes. false
 				Default.

 		persistentMode
 			true
 				Underwatch will remain open after Undertale closes. false
 				Underwatch closes when Undertale closes.

-Python datetime format codes
+#Python datetime format codes

     %a  Locale’s abbreviated weekday name.
     %A  Locale’s full weekday name.